Irritable Bowel Syndrome (IBS): Navigating a Functional Disorder

 The Four Clinical Subtypes

-Because IBS presents differently in every patient, the Rome IV diagnostic criteria categorizes the disorder into four distinct subtypes, based on the patient's predominant stool consistency (frequently measured using the Bristol Stool Scale).
+IBS doesn't look the same in everyone — it really can't, given how varied the symptoms are.
+That's why the Rome IV diagnostic criteria divides the disorder into four distinct subtypes, based on your predominant stool pattern, typically assessed using the Bristol Stool Scale.

 - IBS-D (Diarrhea-Predominant): The digestive system moves too rapidly.
 Stools are frequently loose, watery (Bristol Types 6 & 7), and accompanied by a sudden, intense urgency to defecate.